-Adding and removing memory
+Adding and removing memory\

 In the future you may want to install memory modules to expand the functionality of your notebook.
-Depending on the model you purchased, either 256 MB of memory is preinstalled in one of the two available memory module bays (256 MB x 1), or 512 MB of memory is preinstalled using both memory module bays (256 MB x 2).
+256 MB of memory is preinstalled in one of the two available memory module bays (256 MB x 1).

-When only 256 MB of memory is preinstalled, you can add an optional 256 MB memory module to increase memory up to 512 MB.
+You can add an optional 256 MB memory module to increase memory up to 512 MB.